This article applies to:

 - Use PreRelease.
 See TIMING: Using PreRelease to Maintain Millisecond Timing .

 - Set GeneratePreRun to TopOfProcedure.
-See TIMING: Pre-Run and Post-Run Generation .
+See TIMING: Timing of E-Objects .

 NOTE: E-Prime 3.0 uses BeforeObjectRun as the default value for GeneratePreRun.